rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <!-- Will add ghosting in libreoffice /Carol -->

 Creating a useful public API structure is more of an art than a science.
-Choosing `pub use` gives you flexibility in how you expose your crate's internal structure to users.
-Take a look at some of the code of crates you've installed to see if their internal structure differs from their public API.
+Choosing `pub use` gives you flexibility in how you expose your crate’s internal structure to users.
+Take a look at some of the code of crates you’ve installed to see if their internal structure differs from their public API.

 ### Before Your First Publish

-Before being able to publish any crates, you'll need to create an account on [crates.io] and get an API token.
+Before being able to publish any crates, you’ll need to create an account on [crates.io] and get an API token.
 To do so, [visit the home page][crates.io] and log in via a GitHub account.
 A GitHub account is a requirement for now, but the site might support other ways of creating an account in the future.
-Once you're logged in, visit your [Account Settings] page and run the `cargo login` command with the API key as the page specifies, which will look something like
+Once you’re logged in, visit your [Account Settings] page and run the `cargo login` command with the API key as the page specifies, which will look something like
 this: